Sophia Eriksson Waterschoot

 Ragnhild Solvi BergRead more

-Ragnhild Solvi Berg is a senior adviser for the Norwegian Directorate for Higher Education and Skills and has been working in the agency since 2004.
-Currently she works at the recently established Norwegian Cooperation Office for Research, Innovation and Education (Norcore), as head of the Brussels office.
+Ragnhild Solvi Berg is a senior adviser for the Norwegian Directorate for Higher Education and Skills and has been working for the directorate and its predecessors since 2004.
+Since 2016 she represents the directorate at the Norwegian Cooperation Office for Research, Innovation and Education (NorCore) in Brussels, and follows EU education programmes and policies.
 From 2010-1016 Ragnhild was seconded as a national expert to the European Commission, Directorate General for Education and Culture, where she worked as a policy officer in the unit for international cooperation and programmes.
 She holds a master’s degree in Social Anthropology from the University of Bergen.

 Runa Vigdís Guðmarsdóttir